0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	return (unsigned char *)choice;
 ```

-which just returns `output` paramter which we passed to the `choose_kernel_location` without any changes.
+which just returns the `output` parameter which we passed to the `choose_kernel_location` without any changes.
 Let's try to understand what is it `kaslr`.
 We can find information about it in the [documentation](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt):

 ```
 kaslr/nokaslr [X86]